Language Is Still Evolving

 Recent human lifestyle is very different than how our millions of ancestors lived.
 Men and women today tend to maintain the old style of talking patterns because the brain has not had time to evolve to fit today's lifestyle.
 Much like in the computer world, all too often we are using obsolete hardware and software to do a new job.
 Here is a comparison of how men and women talk differently:

 - Women speak and listen faster than men.
 Women in a group can even all talk at the same time and make it work!

 - Women speak in a softer voice and use pitch and inflection to emphasize points.
 Men speak in a louder voice and use volume to emphasize a point.

-- Women sound more emotional in normal conversation because they normally use 5 tones.
-Men sound more monotonous when speaking because they normally use only 3 tones.
+- Women sound more emotional when speaking because they normally use five tones.
+Men sound more monotonous when speaking because they normally use only three tones.

 (Jump to top next paragraph . . .)